Resonances and PT symmetry in quantum curves

 Dualities involving topological strings have provided simplified models in which many of these questions can be addressed in great detail.
 In \cite{ghm,cgm}, a precise correspondence was postulated between topological string theory on toric Calabi--Yau (CY) manifolds, and quantum-mechanical systems on the real line.
 This correspondence, sometimes referred to as TS/ST correspondence, leads to highly non-trivial mathematical predictions, and can be used as an excellent testing ground to examine the subtleties involved in the dictionary relating string theory to quantum systems.

+In this paper, we will address the tension between real variables in the quantum theory side, and complex variables in the geometry side\footnote{Some aspects of the tension between discrete and continuous variables were addressed in \cite{cgm8}.}.
 In the TS/ST correspondence, some of the K\"ahler moduli of the CY correspond to parameters in the Hamiltonian.
 On the topological string side, K\"ahler moduli are naturally complex (in fact, they are mapped to complex structure moduli through mirror symmetry).
-However, on the spectral theory side, complex parameters lead to non--Hermitian operators.
-In general, the spectral theory of non--Hermitian operators is much more subtle than for Hermitian operators, and a precise definition of the spectral problem is needed.
+However, on the spectral theory side, complex parameters lead to non-Hermitian operators.
+In general, the spectral theory of non-Hermitian operators is much more subtle than the one of Hermitian operators, and a precise definition of the spectral problem is needed.
 Usually, one has to perform an analytic continuation of the eigenvalue problem as the parameter under consideration rotates into the complex plane.
 This often uncovers a rich structure, as was demonstrated in the pioneering work of Bender and Wu on the quartic oscillator \cite{bw}.
 An important example of such a situation occurs when there are {\it resonances}: in this case, the operator is symmetric but it does not have conventional bound states, nor a real spectrum.
 For example, in non-relativistic quantum mechanics, real potentials which are not bounded from below, like the cubic oscillator or the inverted quartic oscillator, lead to a resonant spectrum of complex eigenvalues.